hashicorp/terraform/website/docs/language/modules/index.html.md

 ---
 layout: "language"
 page_title: "Modules Overview - Configuration Language"
-description: |-
-  Modules are containers for multiple resources that are used together in a configuration.
-Find resources for using, developing, and publishing modules.
+description: "Modules are containers for multiple resources that are used together in a configuration.
+Find resources for using, developing, and publishing modules."
 ---

 # Modules